-The vast majority of us have a dominant or stronger side when it comes to writing, kicking a ball or dancing for example (nobody needs to see me dance!).
-The same can be said for running also.
-Very rarely will I meet a runner whose form appears symmetrical to the naked eye, let alone the close scrutiny of video analysis.
+The vast majority of us have a dominant, naturally more co-ordinated and perhaps even stronger side of our body.
+The obvious example is when it comes to writing, kicking a ball or dancing for example (nobody needs to see me dance!).

 When we pick up an injury and try to run in pain, we have a tendency to subconsciously make slight compensatory adjustments to our movement patterns.

-This is our body’s way of trying to offload the injured area and allowing us to run with reduced pain, albeit with a slightly altered technique.
-These changes in technique often manifest themselves as a noticeable ‘limp’.
+This is our body’s way of trying to offload the injured area and allowing us to run with reduced pain, albeit with a slightly altered running technique.
+Effectively you end up running with a limp.

-When we continue to run in pain, or return from an injury without paying attention to running form, often we find ourselves reinforcing these compensatory movement patterns.
-This results in us developing a slightly new running form.
-The main problem comes when the new running technique involves the runner using (or rather not using) key muscle groups in a different way to that desired.
+When we try to continue running in pain, or return from an injury without paying attention to running form, often we find ourselves reinforcing these compensatory movement patterns.

-Often such a compensatory running gait will result in the decreased activation of muscles key to good running biomechanics.
+Often such an altered running gait will result in the decreased activation of muscles key to good running form.
 This ‘pain inhibition‘ has an annoying tendency of hanging around even once the original pain is long-gone… we are left with bad habits.
-A classic we often see is poor Glute Medius activation.

-All things being equal, and barring any significant structural anatomical anomalies, the goal is for us to achieve right-left balance in a runner’s gait cycle.
+All things being equal, and barring any significant structural anatomical asymmetries, the goal is for us to achieve right-left balance in a runner’s gait cycle.